MEDSL/2020-elections-official/README.md

 ## Connecticut

-Added 02-22-2021.
+Updated 02-28-2022.
 Local data not included at the moment.

-There were a small number of discrepancies between our cleaned precinct results and the results from the Secretary of State's website (https://ctemspublic.pcctg.net/#/selectTown).
-These seem to be from a couple of duplicate rows in the exported data, which we have removed in our cleaned data.
-This means that for a small number of offices, we will report a slightly lower number of total votes than the results posted online.

-Here are the discrepancies:

-For office STATE SENATE district 024, SUSAN CHAPMAN has 823 in our data instead of 827 reported online

-For office US HOUSE district 003, MARGARET STREICKER has 6026 in our data instead of 6030 reported online

-For office US PRESIDENT, HAWKINS AND WALKER has 7529 in our data instead of 7538 reported online

-For office US PRESIDENT, JORGENSEN AND COHEN has 20225 in our data instead of 20230 reported online
+* Small, marginal discrepancies are present between the raw aggregated precinct data from the state and the official reports.
+Most legislative offices aggregate to the exact state totals.
+Here are the county level discrepancies for the office of president (official vs. our precinct data):
+* Trump
+- Fairfield:	169,039 vs 168445
+- New Haven:	169,893 vs 169892
+- Tolland:		34,838 vs 34819
+* Biden
+- New Haven:	242,630 vs 242629
+- Tolland:		44,151 vs 44006
+- Windham:		26,706 vs 26701

 ## Delaware